-This visual content analysis can be described in two steps: firstly, the brand logos were categorised according to the dynamic identities framework proposed by van Nes (2012), and then each logo was scored according to the anatomic variations that their typographic elements might suffer, supported on the Multilingual Typeface Anatomy Terminology and its eight drivers of typeface anatomy: 1) Measurement Lines, 2) Proportions (these first two represent the structural components), 3) Positive and Negative Shapes, 4) Strokes, 5) Stroke Connections, 6) Stroke and Glyph Properties, 7) Terminal and Serif Properties and 8) Optical Adjustments (Amado, 2012).
+on the Multilingual Typeface Anatomy Terminology and its eight drivers of typeface anatomy: (1) Measurement Lines, (2) Proportions (these first two represent the structural components), (3) Positive and Negative Shapes, (4) Strokes, (5) Stroke Connections, (6) Stroke and Glyph Properties, (7) Terminal and Serif Properties, and (8) Optical Adjustments (Amado, 2012).

-Therefore, the 50 selected logos were grouped according to the six categories proposed by van Nes (2012) (Table 2) and three variations from each were analysed - this means a total of 255 independent type characteristics, some of them broken down into very specific features, which were thoroughly scrutinised for each logo variation ($x_3(50)$, resulting in a total of 38,250 elements of analysis).
-This part of the research was broken down into two studies: the first, where the analysis and initial coding were performed by two of the researchers/authors (R), and a second study, in which the analysis and scoring was performed by design students and graduates, as independent coders (IC) (Figure 4).
+Therefore, the 50 selected logos were grouped according to the six categories proposed by Van Nes (2012) (see Table 2) and three variations from each were analysed - this means a total of 255 independent type characteristics, some of them broken down into very specific features, which were thoroughly scrutinised for each logo variation (x3[50]), resulting in a total of 38,250 elements of analysis).
+This part of the research was broken down into two studies: the first, where the analysis and initial coding were performed by two of the researchers/authors (R); and a second study, in which the analysis and scoring were performed by design students and graduates, as independent coders (IC) (Figure 3).

 Table 2.
-The 50 selected and analysed dynamic identities grouped by categories.
+The 50 selected and analysed dynamic identities grouped by Van Nes's categories.